renedeanda/awesome-mobile-growth/README.md

 ## Resources

--   [ASOChecklist.com](https://asochecklist.com/) - An Indie Hacker overview of ASO
+-   [ASO Checklist: A guide to App Store Optimization for iOS & Android](https://rede.io/aso-checklist-for-apple-app-store-google-play-store/) - An Indie Hacker overview of ASO

 ## Blogs